AbhijeetAnand45/AbhijeetAnand45/README.md

 <!-- ##  Hi, I’m Abhijeet Anand 👋

-- I'm software Engineer, who loves to solve problems with code.
+- I'm software Engineer, who Loves to Design and Code.
-- I’m Exploring various tech domains, specially Backend development and frameworks.
+- I’m Exploring various tech domains in my current role, specially involved with Backend development and frameworks.
 - Loves to Design and Code.
-- You can ask any query related to Software Engineering, I would to answer or know (In case if i don't know) !
+- You can ask me any query related to Software Development, I would love to answer or get to know !

 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/abhijeetanand21/)
  -->